 The most significant single source of conservation investment in the region is the GEF, principally working through the three Implementing Agencies: UNDP; UNEP; and the World Bank.
 GEF Focal Areas relevant to conservation include Biodiversity, Climate Change, Land Degradation and Multi-Focal.
-Efforts were made to identify the biodiversity component of grants with a broader scope, and only include in the analyses the percentage of a total grant that appeared relevant to biodiversity conservation objective were implemented in the hotspot during the period under consideration, providing a total of USD 135 million in GEF grants (Appendix 11).
+Efforts were made to identify the biodiversity component of grants with a broader scope, and only include in the analyses the percentage of a total grant that appeared relevant to biodiversity conservation within the hotspot.
+Twenty-four full- and medium-sized GEF projects with a biodiversity conservation objective were implemented in the hotspot during the period under consideration, providing a total of USD 135 million in GEF grants (Appendix 11).
 Out of this total amount, an estimated USD 85.3 million was invested within the hotspot over the five-year period up to 2014.
 A further USD 10 million was invested over the same period through the GEF Small Grants Program (Table 10.2).